lima1/franzpedigree/README.md

 Known Problems
 ==============

-* Allele frequencies with partially missing gentypes.
+* Allele frequencies with partially missing genotypes.
 CERVUS ignores the rare cases with partially missing genotypes (e.g. 123.?) in the allele frequency calculation and we followed this strategy.
 This can cause  problems for rare alleles.